chicago-relaxed-memory/spec-eval/doc/AppendixJIT.md

 ### Pure JavaScript

-For the Section 3.10 attack, experimentation appears to show that V8 does not hoist common statements froom both branches of an `if`, or at least not when the common statement is an assignment to a global.
+For the Section 3.10 attack, experimentation appears to show that V8 does not hoist common statements from both branches of an `if`, or at least not when the common statement is an assignment to a global.
 This is the same behavior we observed with SpiderMonkey.